P0300

 - Is P0300 serious?

 - It can be.
-Mild rough idle is annoying; active misfire under load — especially with a flashing light — can damage the catalytic converter quickly.
-Severity depends on misfire counts and how the vehicle feels.
+Mild rough idle is annoying.
+Active misfire under load — especially with a flashing light — can damage the catalytic converter quickly.
+How urgent it is depends on misfire counts and how the car feels.

 - How does LugsNPlugs diagnose P0300?

-- We review per-cylinder misfire counters, inspect plugs and coils, and check fuel trim and vacuum leaks when data points that direction — not a blind parts swap from the code definition.
+- We review per-cylinder misfire counters, inspect plugs and coils, and check fuel trim and vacuum leaks when the data points that way — not a blind parts swap from the code definition.